 The third stage of imposter syndrome is the “crisis moment.”
 This is when individuals reach a breaking point and realize that their negative beliefs about themselves are holding them back from reaching their full potential.
 They may seek out support from friends, family or professionals to help them work through these feelings and develop healthier coping strategies for these triggers of imposter syndrome.

 Psychotherapy can be a valuable tool in helping individuals overcome imposter syndrome at any stage.
 Therapists can provide a safe space for clients to explore their thoughts and emotions surrounding their self-doubt.
-Through techniques such as cognitive-behavioral therapy (CBT) or mindfulness practices, individuals can learn to challenge negative beliefs about themselves and build self-confidence.
+Through techniques such as cognitive-behavioural therapy (CBT) or mindfulness practices, individuals can learn to challenge negative beliefs about themselves and build self-confidence.